What are the chances that the same angel-faced teenaged cheerleader would be involved

 to confirm the murder’s reality in her PTSD-addled mind;

-prosecutors claim Sandy viewed the corpse as a trophy and had taken friends to view it in a boastful attempt to gain status with her peers.
+prosecutors claim Sandy viewed the corpse as a trophy and invited friends to view it in a boastful attempt to gain status with her peers.

 Like a demented version of the child’s game “Telephone,”